theVolary/feather/featherdoc/docs/communication.md

         })
       }
     });

+  Notice there is one little formatting gotcha when making calls to the .server_XYZ methods (me.server_doSomething in the above example), and that is that the arguments must be wrapped in an array.
+Since feather is pre v1.0 still, this API is subject to change, but for now, just remember to pass the arguments in an array.

 ## Channel Event-based Messaging ##
-When you need to send messages to all connected clients, or a subset thereof, it's channels to the rescue.
-A channel is a glorified event publisher, who just happens to publish its events across connected clients via a socket.io broadcast.

-The name you choose for your channel can also serve as a means of limiting the scope of which clients receive messages.
-The following examples illustrate the ease with which we can implement a chat widget using the concept of channels.

-Channels are driven by the client-side.
-What I mean by that, is that you make your calls to feather.socket.addChannel from the client, not the server.
-Likewise, the actual events and messages are originated from the client.
-So when two browsers access the same page, and they both create channels of the same name, it's.
+Channels in feather are a very simple yet powerful construct that enable clients to communicate with the server and each other in real time.
+Channels are defined on the server via the following basic syntax (the following examples assume you are building a chat widget):

-_Example 1_:
+_Example 1 server.js_:

-  In your chat widget's client.js file...
+  In your chat widget's server.js file...

     feather.ns("myapp");

+    /**
+     * create a channel with id 'chat', with no restrictions */ var chatChannel = feather.socket.addChannel({id: "chat"});

+    myapp.chat = feather.widget.create({
+      name: "myapp.chat",
+      path: "widgets/chat/",
+      prototype: {
+        initialize: function($super, options) {
+          $super(options);
+        }
+      } // end prototype
+    });

+  Now in your widget's client.js file, you first must subscribe to the channel and then you can send and listen to messages...

+_Example 1 client.js_:

+    feather.ns("myapp");
     (function() {

       /**
-       * create a generic channel named 'chat', which all clients can listen to */ var chatChannel = feather.socket.addChannel("chat");
+       * subscribe to the channel
+       */
+      var chatChannel = feather.socket.subscribe("chat");

-      myapp.foo = feather.widget.create({
+      myapp.chat = feather.widget.create({
-        name: "myapp.foo",
+        name: "myapp.chat",
-        path: "widgets/foo/",
+        path: "widgets/chat/",
         prototype: {
           initialize: function($super, options) {
             $super(options);